Essay writing blog on WritePaperFor.me

 • How do I include keywords in an APA abstract?

 You should always include relevant keywords in an APA abstract format, choosing no more than 3-5 words per abstract.
 The word KEYWORDS should be followed by a colon, with the keywords or phrases separated by commas.
-Make sure that all the keywords used in the APA abstract reflect the main ideas of the research and do not distract readers from the key concepts of your paper.
 Do not overwhelm the audience with 10 or more unnecessary keyword combinations - having a maximum of 5 keywords that reflect the nature of your text is enough to make an impression and categorize your paper.

 didn't find image